ThreeSixtyGiving/standard/documentation/reference.md

 ### Implementing Metdata
-The metadata in the 360Giving Standard is authoritative metadata that the publisher declares about *the file or dataset* (not the grant itself).
+The metadata in the 360Giving Standard is authoritative metadata that the publisher declares about *the file or dataset* (not a grant).
 In the schema, it sits in [package schema](../schema/package-schema) and is declared using the fields in the package schema (except for `grants` which is a list of grant data).

+**space for the schema table**

+In the Spreadsheet Template you may declare metadata using the `Meta` tab of the spreadsheet.